Center for Entrepreneurship

 Sesi Midwest Entrepreneurship Conference

 An annual entrepreneurship conference in February celebrating entrepreneurship, the event features notable business leaders/entrepreneurs.
 The conference is designed to foster an entrepreneurship culture in EMU.
 Students and instructors from the entire campus are invited to attend our free, flagship event presented by the center.
 Our student organization(CEO Club) members take an active part in executing this event.

 This event is open for all EMU students and takes place at the end of the winter semester every year.
 For the competition, students put together a two minute PowerPoint presentation or other visual presentation of the venture they have in mind with a short, executive summary for their group of potential investors.
 Traditionally, numerous students from across campus compete every year.
 2018 Elevator Pitch Competition was held at SPARK-East on April 13.
 Congratulations to the winners:

-3rd Place: Joshua Roach; Major: Product Design & Dev.
+- 3rd Place: Joshua Roach; Major: Product Design and Dev.